 - There are a great number of coloring books, sticker activity books and other fun writing activity notebooks for the eager learning child.
 If your children do not especially care for brand anime books, then these items are entertaining enough.

 - Birthday balloons are amazingly cheap, especially as you can have them filled up with helium if you ask at the counter.
 Try it!

-- Gift wraps and gift boxes, bento items and picnic lunchware are all available in different designs to suit your mood and style.
+- Gift wraps and gift boxes, bento items, and picnic or lunchboxes are all available in different designs to suit your mood and style.

-- Hair pins, travel-use cosmetic bottles from the 100 yen store are lifesavers to the thrifty traveller during long vacation season.
+- Hairpins, travel-use cosmetic bottles from the 100 yen store are lifesavers to the thrifty traveler during long vacation season.

 - A pack of small tissue packets (not the boxed one) can be found at double the price in drug stores.